Botspot/wine-stuff/README.md

 # wine-mesa
-This repository hosts a recent build of Mesa, intended for use with Wine from [Pi-Apps](https://github.com/Botspot/pi-apps).
+This repository hosts useful files to help the installation of Wine from [Pi-Apps](https://github.com/Botspot/pi-apps).

+Currently this repository has:
+- A recent build of mesa thanks to Salva from Pi Labs
+- A pre-generated Wine prefix with everything installed and ready to go. (generated on 1/8/2022) The prefix tarball can be downloaded from the [Releases page](https://github.com/Botspot/wine-stuff/releases).

-Thanks to Salva from Discord for providing these builds.
-Below, he's provided build instructions:
+Salva provided provided his Mesa build instructions:
 ```bash
 sudo apt-get install -y libxcb-randr0-dev libxrandr-dev \
         libxcb-xinerama0-dev libxinerama-dev libxcursor-dev \